-For more information, see Step 3 of the Technical Documentation and Reardon, Kalogrides & Ho (Forthcoming).
+For more information, see Step 3 of the Technical Documentation and Reardon, Kalogrides & Ho (2019).

 Estimating the mean from proficiency count data

-The next step of our process is to estimate the mean test score in each school and district for all students and by student subgroups (gender, race/ethnicity, and economic disadvantage).
+The next step of our process is to estimate the mean test score in each school, district, county, metropolitan statistical area, commuting zone, and state for all students and by student subgroups (gender, race/ethnicity, and economic disadvantage).
 To do this, we estimate heteroskedastic ordered probit models using both the raw proficiency count data (shown above) and the linked thresholds from the prior step.
 This method allows us to estimate the mean standardized test score in a school or district for every subgroup, subject, grade, and year on the same scale.

 Scaling the Estimates to Grade Equivalents